japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 Shuffle ID [shuffleId] registered twice
 ```

-registerShuffle is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#createShuffleMapStage[create a ShuffleMapStage] (for a xref:rdd:ShuffleDependency.adoc[ShuffleDependency]).
+registerShuffle is used when DAGScheduler is requested to scheduler:DAGScheduler.md#createShuffleMapStage[create a ShuffleMapStage] (for a rdd:ShuffleDependency.md[ShuffleDependency]).

 == [[registerMapOutputs]] Registering Map Outputs for Shuffle (Possibly with Epoch Change)